Helsinki University Museum

-Helsinki University Museum is the museum of the University of Helsinki.
+Helsinki University Museum Flame (formerly Helsinki University Museum) is the museum of the University of Helsinki.

+Helsinki University Museum Flame was established in 2003 by merging several museums operating under the auspices of the University of Helsinki.
+Later on, the Observatory and the Art Room were also merged with the University Museum.

-The museum was located until June 2014 in a building called Arppeanum on Snellmanninkatu off the north-east corner of Senate Square.
-Museum's new main exhibition opened in Helsinki University Main Building in March 2015.
+The museum was located until June 2014 in a building called Arppeanum on Snellmaninkatu off the north-east corner of Senate Square.

+The museum opened in Helsinki University Main Building in March 2015.